 |

-on the Kansas frontier, then attended Hartville College, Indiana for a year in 1882.
+on the Kansas frontier, then attended Hartville College, IN for a year in 1882.
 He

-found work as a bookkeeper for a carpet store in Dayton, Ohio and courted Ivonette Stokes.
+found work as a bookkeeper for a carpet store in Dayton, OH and courted Ivonette Stokes.

 and Horace .
 In 1893, he went to work for Wilbur and Orville in their print shop, and in